husky-misc/code-challenge/README.md

 After you submit a Pull Request, our team will make a code review and schedule a call with you.

 >*Note: We would LOVE to see some Ruby code.*
->*If you don't know Ruby (yet!) - you'll learn it here - send the PR using the programming language that you are proficient. (or learn at least the necessary to submit this challenge!)*
+>*If you don't know Ruby (yet!) - you'll learn it here - send the PR using the programming language that you are proficient. (or learn at least the necessary to submit this challenge)*

 ## Getting Started
 We are going to build a Credit Card Transactions API.